-We’ll guarantee you an offer of accommodation as a continuing student, on a full-time programme, if you meet one of the following criteria for 2019/20:
+We’ll prioritise you for an offer of accommodation as a continuing student, on a full-time programme, if you meet one of the following criteria for 2019/20:

-- You’ve been granted medical priority by the Disability and Dyslexia Services team
+- You’ve been given a recommendation for accommodation by the Disability and Dyslexia Services team

 - You’re a Choral, Instrumental, Organ or Sports Scholar, or in receipt of a Bioscience Scholarship